 Recently, space exploration has expanded a bit more, with Taiwan’s space efforts being added to the list of countries that have either already set a mark in space or are starting their journey.
 Taiwan’s National Space Organization (NSO) head Wu Jong-shinn announced on August 24, 2021, that the Taiwanese government will finally begin working on a long-term rocket launch site to further the country’s advancement into space.

-For years, the biggest drawback faced by Taiwan in their space exploration endeavors was that they lacked domestic launch sites.
-Having a properly functioning launch site is a crucial part of any future prospects of safely and effectively setting a rocket out into space.
+For years, the biggest drawback faced by Taiwan in its space exploration endeavors was that it lacked a domestic rocket launch site.
+Having a properly functioning rocket launch site is a crucial part of any future prospects of safely and effectively setting a rocket out into space.
 For years, Taiwanese satellites like YUSAT and IDEASSAT had to depend on SpaceX’s Falcon 9 rocket.
 This created a reliance on others and increased not only the costs, but also uncertainties about the time of launches.

 TiSPACE (Taiwan Innovative Space) is a private company in Taiwan that specializes in space technologies and launch services.
 It is a new player in the Space Industry with space launch systems based on hybrid rocket propulsion technologies.
 Other than hybrid rocket propulsion systems, they also developed orbital insertion enabling technologies for guidance, navigation, and control with reliable tracking and telemetry.